Tigray conflict: EU calls for immediate Ethiopian cease-fire | DW | 04.11.2021

 African Union Commission Chair Moussa Faki Mahamat said he had spoken to US envoy Feltman about possible political solutions to the conflict.

-Maria Gerth-Niculesu, a journalist in Addis Ababa, told DW that the US special envoy is trying to convince Ethiopia to stop fighting and start talking.
-"If the conflict continues, it can impact the political stability and economy (of the region)," she said.
+Maria Gerth-Niculescu, a journalist in Addis Ababa, told DW that the US special envoy is trying to convince Ethiopia to stop fighting and start talking.
+"If the conflict continues, it can impact the political stability and economy [of the region]," she said.

 Despite the international outcry, the Ethiopian prime minister has remained defiant.

-Note: Correction (November 4, 2021): A previous version of this article misspelled the names of Maria Gerth-Niculescu and President Yoweri Museveni.
-DW apologizes for the errors